cronvel/terminal-kit/doc/high-level.md

 	* delay `number` average delay before printing the next char, default to 150 ms
 	* flashDelay `number` fixed delay before the `flashStyle` of the last printed char is replaced by the regular `style`, default to 100 ms
-* callback `function` that will be called on completion
+* callback `function` (optional) that will be called on completion

 It outputs some text with an old-fashioned slow-typing effect.

+Without a callback, it returns a promise that resolve on completion.

 Example: